luhsra/RT.js/README.md

 - `src` contains the main source files for the runtime and transpiler (source to source compiler).
 - `src/transpiler` contains the transpiler code.
 - `benchmarks` contains a number of benchmarks of different kinds.
   - `benchmarks/qualitative` is the macro benchmark from the RTSS publication.
-It contains a website running in a browser showcasing RT.js against the default run-to-completion policy of the JavaScript run-time engine. (you'll need `plotly-base` to use that benchmark)
+It contains a website running in a browser showcasing RT.js against the default run-to-completion policy of the JavaScript run-time engine. (you'll need `plotly-base` to use that benchmark).
   - `benchmarks/minimal` contains a small example project that uses RT.js to introduce pseudo-preemptivity.

 After building the transpiler (see below), the `build`-folder exists, containing the transpiled RT.js library and the transpiler, ready for use.